bhargav-joshi/LearnFree/README.md

 - If in comment it's written that pull request making conflicts then delete the forked repo and forked it again and make PR again by contributing
 - If in comment anything required is written the do that
 - See this is Live Deployed Project so need yo maintain it properly
+- Add the codes of programming languages inside their folder (i.e python program inside Python Codes) [ Otherwise the PR Won't be merged ]
+- Do the required changes and make PR again if your Pull Request is closed without merging.

 Thanks 👍